franciscrot/dma/critical-ai-practice.md

 - Interrogating "the human"
 - Enabling interdisciplinary collaboration
 - Developing new ways of reading and interpreting in an era of AI slop and misinformation / disinformation
+- Studying the politics of frameworks like AI Safety, Responsible AI (and Critical AI Studies itself)

 </details>